Variable displacement

 Variable displacement is an automobile engine technology that allows the engine displacement to change, usually by deactivating cylinders, for improved fuel economy.
-The technology is primarily used in large, multi-cylinder engines.
+The technology is primarily used in large multi-cylinder engines.
 Many automobile manufacturers have adopted this technology as of 2005, although the concept has existed for some time prior to this.

 Theory of operation

 Cylinder deactivation is used to reduce the fuel consumption and emissions of an internal combustion engine during light-load operation.
 In typical light-load driving the driver uses only around 30 percent of an engine’s maximum power.
 In these conditions, the throttle valve is nearly closed, and the engine needs to work to draw air.
 This causes an inefficiency known as pumping loss.
 Some large capacity engines need to be throttled so much at light load that the cylinder pressure at top dead centre is approximately half that of a small 4-cylinder engine.
 Low cylinder pressure results in lower fuel efficiency.
 The use of cylinder deactivation at light load means there are fewer cylinders drawing air from the intake manifold, which works to increase its fluid (air) pressure.
 Operation without variable displacement is wasteful because fuel is continuously pumped into each cylinder and combusted even though maximum performance is not required.
 By shutting down half of an engine's cylinders, the amount of fuel being consumed is much less.
 Between reducing the pumping losses, which increases pressure in each operating cylinder, and decreasing the amount of fuel being pumped into the cylinders, fuel consumption can be reduced by 8 to 25 percent in highway conditions.

 Cylinder deactivation is achieved by keeping the intake and exhaust valves closed for a particular cylinder.
 By keeping the intake and exhaust valves closed, it creates an "air spring" in the combustion chamber – the trapped exhaust gases (kept from the previous charge burn) are compressed during the piston’s upstroke and push down on the piston during its downstroke.
 The compression and decompression of the trapped exhaust gases have an equalising effect – overall, there is virtually no extra load on the engine.
 In the latest breed of cylinder deactivation systems, the engine management system is also used to cut fuel delivery to the disabled cylinders.
-The transition between normal engine operation and cylinder deactivation is also smoothed, using changes in ignition timing, cam timing and throttle position (thanks to electronic throttle control).
+The transition between normal engine operation and cylinder deactivation is also smoothed, using changes in ignition timing, cam timing and throttle position (due to electronic throttle control).
 In most instances, cylinder deactivation is applied to relatively large displacement engines that are particularly inefficient at light load.
 In the case of a V12, up to 6 cylinders can be disabled.

 Two issues to overcome with all variable-displacement engines are unbalanced cooling and vibration.